RenderToolbox/mexximp/mPath/README.md

 >> What is the value of the "zoom" field,
 >> of the ith element of the "baz" field,
->> where i is the index
->> of the element of the "baz" field
+>> where i is the index of the element of the "baz" field,
 >> whose "quack" field has the greatest absolute value?

 Yuck!
-And yet, this is a fair and useful king of question to ask.
+And yet, this is a fair and useful type of question to ask.
 Fortunately, the query path is not so cumbersome, and very similar to the query path we've already seen:
 ```